Palliative care and hospice are different even though the terms are often compared as the same.

 Palliative care, on the other hand, is continuous care for people living with a serious illness like the ones listed above.
 It aims to improve quality of life and is often used alongside curative treatments.

-Palliative care can be provided at any time during the course of a serious illness, starting from the day of diagnosis.
+Palliative care can be provided throughout the course of a serious illness, starting from the day of diagnosis.
 A palliative care team works with the patient, their family, and their healthcare providers to develop a plan that addresses medical, emotional, and spiritual needs.

 Both hospice and palliative care provide an extra layer of support and comfort care to a patient suffering from a serious illness.
 And both forms of care are designed to respect a patient’s independence, ease pain and other symptoms, and advocate for a person’s illness, quality of life, and spiritual wishes.